ibm-cloud-docs/virtual-servers/sysdig-faq.md

 {: #how-do-i-install-sysdig}
 {: faq}

+You can install and configure an {{site.data.keyword.mon_full_notm}} agent for any of the following environments:
+* Kubernetes, GKE, and OpenShift
+* Docker containers or for non-containerized services
+* Mesos, Marathon, and DCOS
+* Linux installations

 For information about installing {{site.data.keyword.mon_full_notm}}, see [Getting started tutorial](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-getting-started).

 ## How do I get started with {{site.data.keyword.mon_full_notm}}?